 A Good Academic Start in EngineeringCopyright: Peter Winandy

 Do you want to study engineering but don't know whether to study at FH Aachen or RWTH?
-Are you torn between electrical engineering, mechanical engineering, aerospace engineering, civil engineering, and mechatronics?
+The two Aachen Universities have teamed up to offer new students three special options for exactly this dilemma:

 - "Semester Zero“: Orientation semester in Mechanical Engineering or Aerospace Engineering

 - Joint degree program "Electrical Engineering with Orientation Semester“ (ETOS)

 - Joint degree program "Civil Engineering with Orientation Semester" (BIOS)